UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team30-natural-image-classification.md

     id2label=id2label,
     ignore_mismatched_sizes = True)
 model = ViTForImageClassification(configuration).to(device)
 ```

+Below you can see the results for both.
+For this dataset, ViT-base performed much better than ResNet-50.
+Although empirically it has been shown that CNNs often perform better than ViTs on smaller datasets, it’s likely that relatively simple ResNet-50 is too lacking compared to newer state-of-the-art CNNs that apply more advanced mechanisms and have deeper layers.
+The ResNet achieved an accuracy of 45% on our validation dataset while the ViT achieved an accuracy of 62% after 3 epochs.

 ### ResNet results
 ![YOLO]({{ 'assets/images/30/results1new.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}